Feather-2019/rsschool-cv/CV.md

 + From 2012 to 2013 - Brest State University n.a.
 A. S. Pushkin, Master degree.

 ## Working experience

+  + Laboratory of Continuous flowering, Brest State University n.a.
+A. S. Pushkin;
+  + Microbiology laboratory, "Ivkon" LCC, from 2013 to 2014;
+  + Programmer, State educational establishment "RCIT", from 2018 to present;

+## Qualifications
+  + Courses for bacteriologists, Minsk Institute Industry qualification;
+  +

 Example of code: